Think property management companies just collect and cash rent checks? Think again.

 “More than half the time, we have an approved applicant before the current tenant even vacates,” Nelson points out.

-Property managers make sure the home is rent-ready by taking care of any necessary repairs and remodeling, replacing worn-out appliances, and rekeying the doors.
+Property managers help make sure the home is rent-ready by taking care of any necessary repairs and remodeling, replacing worn-out appliances, and rekeying the doors.

-When it’s ready to be shown, you can rest assured the management company will aggressively market the house with photos and video walk-throughs on its website as well as all the major rental listing sites, such as Zillow, Trulia, and RedFin.
-Agents will also be available to show your home to prospective tenants in person seven days a week.
+When it’s ready to be shown, you can rest assured the management company will help aggressively market the house with photos and video walk-throughs on its website as well as all the major rental listing sites, such as Zillow, Trulia, and RedFin.
+Agents will typically also be available to show your home to prospective tenants in person seven days a week.

 6. Screen tenants and collect security deposits